Case Study: Managing Conflicting Constraints

-I’m looking for a good source of Unobtainium.
-With the pandemic in full swing, it’s really hard to find.
+I am looking for a good source of Unobtainium.
+With the pandemic in full swing, it's really hard to find.
 Yet, the demand keeps growing.
-I’ve got a few customer projects that need it to solve conflicting constraints, so if you know a source, please pass it along.
+I have a few customer projects that need it to solve conflicting constraints, so if you know a good source, please pass it along.

-I think Unobtainium would really have come in handy on a recent project with conflicting engineering constraints.
-You’ve likely been there too.
+Unobtainium would really come in handy on this recent project in dealing with conflicting constraints.
+You have likely been there too.

-Today’s example is a simple structure.
-The customer originally approached me with a few quick questions about cutting steel.
+Today we have an example of a simple structure.
+The customer originally approached me with a few quick questions about cutting steel and welding.
 As we got into it, I realized is was a lot more.
-While the project definitely needs cutting, it really needed a little more thinking about how to accomplish the broader picture goals.
-Since the big picture really sets the stage, what started out as simple questions turned into a project.
+While the project definitely needs cutting, it also needs a little more thinking about how to accomplish the broader picture goals.
+Since the big picture sets the stage, things that start with simple questions can easily turn into a full blown project.

 The Big Picture First

 Remember the Triangle of Achievable Engineering?
 Yeah, that one where we talk about hitting objectives.
-Here’s the triangle.
+The triangle is all about conflicting constraints, so take a minute and read that article.
+Here is the triangle image again.

-For this project, the customer has two small machines that mount on the two pedestals.
-Both machines create some vibration, yet the two machines must interact solidly with respect to each other.
+For this project, the customer has two small machines that need to mount on two different height pedestals.
+Both machines create some vibration, yet the two machines must interact solidly, and accurately, with respect to each other.
 Now the hiccup, the assembly must be light enough to hand carry.
+(2 people.)

-- It’s easy to get Low Weight and High Accuracy if we drop the Vibration requirement.
+- It is easy to get Low Weight and High Accuracy if we drop the Vibration requirement.
 Accuracy can be great statically, but enter the vibration on a lightweight platform and accuracy goes out the window.

-- It’s also pretty easy to make it rock solid even with vibration if we don’t care about weight.
+- It is also pretty easy to make it rock solid even with vibration if we don't care about weight.
 A huge solid chunk of machined steel would certainly do the job, but much to heavy!

-- The combination of low Weight with well damped Vibration is also pretty easy if we don’t care about accuracy.
-Rubber mounting does that, but it would move around and fail to achieve any kind of accuracy.
+- The combination of low Weight with well damped Vibration is also pretty easy if we don't care about accuracy.
+Rubber mounting does that, but it would move around and fail to achieve the necessary requirements with accuracy.

 You get the picture.
-It’s all about managing conflicting constraints.
+This is all about managing conflicting constraints - or shifting the paradigm.

 A friend once described engineering as The Science of Balance.
-It’s true in physical ways, human ways, mental ways, financial ways, and so many more.
-No wonder we reach so often for the holy grail of something we can’t have. ex.
-Unobtainium.
+That statement is true in physical ways, human ways, mental ways, financial ways, and so many more.
+No wonder we reach so often for the holy grail of something we can't have.
+Like my favorite material, Unobtainium.

 Bringing Things Into Focus

-Well, if I can’t have the infinitely stiff, infinitely strong, Unobtainium that weights virtually nothing, then I’ll have to settle with another method.
-Innovation is my “Go-To”, what is yours?
+Well, if I can't have the infinitely stiff, infinitely strong, Unobtainium that weights virtually nothing, then I'll have to settle for another method.
+Innovation is certainly my "Go-To".
+What is yours?

 For me, the Elegant Solution usually comes as I shift paradigms.
-Some people call it thinking outside the box, but I don’t really recognize a “box” per se.
+Some people call it thinking outside the box, but I don't really recognize a thinking "box" per se, but maybe that is just me.

 The Solution